Skip to main content

 Audit responsibility

-You are responsible for monitoring and persisting KMS activity and logs.
-Camunda does not have access to CloudTrail logs in your account.
+You are responsible for monitoring and persisting AWS KMS activity and logs.
+Camunda does not have access to AWS CloudTrail logs in your account.